datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

     targetPort: 8443
 ```

-Although TLS termination at Emissary-ingress makes it easier to expose more advanced TLS configuration options, it has the drawback of not being able to use the ACM to manage certificates.
+Although TLS termination at Edge Stack makes it easier to expose more advanced TLS configuration options, it has the drawback of not being able to use the ACM to manage certificates.
+You need to manage your TLS certificates yourself or use the [automatic certificate management](../host-crd) available in Edge Stack to have Edge Stack do it for you.

 ### TLS termination at the load balancer

 If you choose to terminate TLS at your Amazon load balancer, you can use the ACM to manage TLS certificates.
-This option can add complexity to your Emissary-ingress configuration depending on which load balancer you are using.
+This option can add complexity to your Edge Stack configuration depending on which load balancer you are using.

- TLS termination at the load balancer means that Emissary-ingress receives all traffic as un-encrypted cleartext traffic.
-Since Emissary-ingress expects service both encrypted and cleartext traffic by default, you need to make the following configuration changes to Emissary-ingress to support this:
+ TLS termination at the load balancer means that Edge Stack receives all traffic as un-encrypted cleartext traffic.
+Since Edge Stack expects service both encrypted and cleartext traffic by default, you need to make the following configuration changes to Edge Stack to support this:

 #### L4 load balancer (default ELB or NLB)